hhandika/yap/README.md

 2. Linux
 3. Windows-WSL

 The quickest way to install the app is using a pre-compiled binary available in [the release page](https://github.com/hhandika/yap/releases).
-Donwload, extract, and copy the file to your PATH environment to be able to run it in any working directory in your system.
+Download, extract, and copy the file to your PATH environment to be able to run it in any working directory in your system.

-You can also install segul by compiling it from source.
+You can also install segul by compiling it from the source.
 First, please install [the Rust Compiler](https://www.rust-lang.org/learn/get-started), and then:

 ```{Bash}
 cargo install --git https://github.com/hhandika/yap